Executive Leadership Coaching for Women

-From there we go step-by-step through a process to set boundaries, take better care of themselves, and mitigate stress.
+From there you and I will go step-by-step through a process to set boundaries, identify ways to re-energize, and mitigate stress.

-Having identified and begun to remove the obstacles keeping them from performing at optimal they then enter a stage where we uncover who they are as a leader: their core values, strengths and “superpowers”, the personal contribution they want to make through their work and who they want to be in relation to those around them.
+Having identified and begun to remove obstacles keeping you from being at optimal you then enter a phase where you rediscover who you are as a leader: your core values, strengths and “superpowers”, the personal contribution you want to make through your work and how you want to show up for those around you.

-As a result of going through this process my clients experience being more focused, engaged, energized and happy.
+As a result of going through this process my clients experience being more focused, engaged, creative, energized and happy.
 They report improved relationships and experience less stress and more enjoyment at work.